 Burpees are pretty much the ultimate total-body workout.
 With one exercise, you burn calories, build upper-body strength, and increase power.
-But with so many gains, there is obviously a catch.
-To put it bluntly, burpees are extremely unpleasant.
+But with so many gains, there’ s obviously a catch.
+To put it bluntly: Burpees are extremely unpleasant.

 So how can you have your cake and eat it too?
-Well, there are a few different moves you can use when you want to skip the burpees but still see the results.
-(Not to say these moves are necessarily easier, but they will give you similar results.)
-We broke down some of the best full-body exercises that you can take to the gym and add to your arsenal of workouts.
+There are actually a few different moves you can use when you want to skip the burpees but still see the results.
+(Not to say these moves are necessarily easier, but they will give you a total body workout.)
+We broke down some of the best full-body exercises you can add to your arsenal of workouts.

 1. Walking push-ups